 The old habit in application development of dealing with its security as just an afterthought is not sustainable.
 Spectacular incidents propagated in the media help to spread the word and put businesses under pressure to improve.
 It already has improved in some high profile business areas (e.g. banking and finance) and in some countries which are more IT Security aware.
 However, this habit is sticky for many reasons.

-It might be a good idea not only to focus on IT Security technicalities but also to address other concerns which might hamper the proliferation of IT Security.
-Insufficient application security hints also at a lingering cost problem within IT management.
+It might be a good idea not only to focus on IT Security technicalities but also to address what might hamper the proliferation of IT Security.
+There might be organizational issues and resource problems.
+Insufficient application security hints at a lingering cost problem within IT management.

 Making changes at the end of a development project is not only too late for security, it gets also more costly the later such changes are introduced, especially when the application is already deployed.
-Considering the application during its whole life-cycle, an application has running costs of roughly 15%-20% of the initial application development project costs just for operation and maintenance per year.
-Additional security changes add up and having some serious changes might even require to start a dedicated change project.
+An application has running costs of roughly 15%-20% of the initial application development project costs just for operation and maintenance per year.
+It would therefore be better to calculate cost/benefit for the whole life-cycle.
+Additional security changes add up cost and some serious IT changes might even require to start a dedicated change project.
 You get the picture.

 The best approach for cyber security is to cover security during the whole application life-cycle end-to-end.
-It begins at the very start of the development project and covers also operations from deployment until and including decommission after a few years.
-This is expressed as TCO (total cost of ownership) and applies regardless of delivered functionalities or development methodologies like waterfall or agile type.
-However, the intent of specifically including some notorious non-functional requirements such as IT Security can be caught with two simple but powerful slogans: “Shift Left” and “DevSecOps”.
+It begins at the very start of the development project, covers all operation cost and should also include decommission efforts.
+This is expressed as TCO (total cost of ownership) and applies regardless of delivered functionalities, or development methodologies.
+The intent of specifically including some notoriously difficult non-functional requirements such as IT Security can be caught with two simple but powerful slogans: “Shift Left” and “DevSecOps”.